Strategic cyber security is the basis for trust and profitability in banking

 Economic challenge

 Banks must first develop an in-depth understanding of the cyber risks and threats to which they are exposed and define the risks against which they want to protect themselves at an institutional level.
 An effective security strategy must be integrated into business processes from the outset in order to avoid high follow-up costs.
-The security strategy should run through all levels of the organisation and define clear responsibilities, including the Board of Directors and the Executive Board.
+The security strategy should run through all levels of the organisation and define clear responsibilities, including the Board of Directors and the Executive Management.
 Last but not least, the control functions within the bank should also be strengthened.
 Involving the right functions and people in the organisation at an early stage is crucial to ensure that security considerations are an integral part of the business strategy and operations.
 In addition, the right decisions need to be made about which processes can be outsourced and which should remain in-house, while ensuring control of the service providers.

 The above-mentioned considerations and measures also have an economic impact.
-The (expansion) development of strategy, risk management and generally adequate expertise is associated with costs.
+The (further)-development of strategy, risk management and generally adequate expertise is associated with costs.
 The increased control mechanisms, such as the higher audit cadence of the second and/or third line of defence or investments in suitable protection and/or monitoring systems are also associated with costs.
 With regard to outsourcing, banks must ensure that their service providers implement appropriate security measures.
 Banks may need to invest in their ability to monitor these risks or buy in external expertise.
 This is likely to lead to an increase in operating costs, but is a necessary step to ensure long-term institutional stability and avoid serious security breaches.
 However, these investments and additional costs are also necessary in order to increase the security of banks and not lose the trust of customers and society.
 A serious cyber incident costs the affected institution more than the necessary investments.
 This is why the strategic question arises in the area of cyber; how much is the trust of my customers worth to me as a bank and how much am I prepared to pay?
 In this complex and multi-layered task, the involvement of external experts can be of great benefit.
 After all, developing a comprehensive strategy and implementing effective measures are the key to intelligent risk management in an increasingly digital world.

 Contact us